paulo-eusebio/CNN-RD/README.md

 Below are the instructions to run the provided framework.

 #### Training the CNNs
-Run *train.py* without any arguments Datasets, Hyper-parameters and settings are all hardcoded and defined at the beggining of the script.
+Run *train.py* without any arguments.
+Datasets, Hyper-parameters and settings are all hardcoded and defined at the beggining of the script.
 All these settings are commented to help change them if necessary.

 #### Inferece
 During trainig, the obtained models are evaluated every epoch.

-For indepedent inferece (i.e. without running the training script) run *eval.py* without any arguments Datasets and settings are all hardcoded and defined at the beggining of the script.
+For indepedent inferece (i.e. without running the training script) run *eval.py* without any arguments.
+Datasets and settings are all hardcoded and defined at the beggining of the script.
+All these settings are commented to help change them if necessary.

 ## Contacts
 For any question or problem, please contact *paulomreusebio@hotmail.com* or open an issue.